 Mike Cantor is an Oakland, CA-based video artist, computational biologist, and pattern junky.

-Cantor's first two short films screened in over 25 national and international film festivals.
+Mike Cantor's first two short films screened in over 25 national and international film festivals.
 His first film, Hot Velcro Action, won Best Experimental Film and Best Visual Effects at the LA International New Wave Film Festival.
-His collabaration with musician Brandon Pattton, entitled Freckle, won Best Music Video at the San Francisco Frozen Film Festival and featured on cbsnews.com.
+His collabaration with musician Brandon Pattton, entitled Freckle, won Best Music Video at the San Francisco Frozen Film Festival and was featured on cbsnews.com.

 Mike Cantor hails originally from Newton, Ma. and has dressed up as Larry Bird over 33 times.